-Legion baseball, which provides another opportunity for players aged 13-19 to compete, also factors into baseball’s rise in Nebraska.
+Another factor could be the prominence of Legion baseball in Nebraska, which provides another opportunity for players aged 13-19 to compete.
 The program, founded by the American Legion in 1925 as a way to further its commitment to community service, receives a significant amount of funding from Major League Baseball; more than half of the current MLB players participated in Legion baseball at some point.

 “Legion baseball has always been king,” Dahl said.
 “The summer stuff is starting to get a little bit bigger, but I also think they can both intermix together with how much talent is in the state.”

 Legion baseball is especially popular in Nebraska, where more than 290 junior and senior teams across the state competed in 2017.
 In addition to its popularity, Vernon said Legion baseball is useful in helping recruit players.
-Because the high school and college seasons run concurrently during the spring, collegiate coaches focus more on their own seasons than on recruiting.
+That’s because the high school and college seasons run concurrently during the spring, forcing collegiate coaches to focus more on their own seasons than on recruiting.

 Perhaps the biggest positive to Legion baseball is providing an opportunity for players at schools that don’t sponsor baseball to compete in some capacity.
 Nebraska has 67 school-sponsored teams, all of which are in either Class A or Class B. For kids from smaller schools, Legion baseball is their only chance to play.

 Alliance is one of many schools across the state with Legion baseball but no high school team.
-The team’s head coach, Carlos Palomo, is also the head coach for the school-sponsored softball team.
+The team’s head coach, Carlos Palomo, is also the head coach of the school-sponsored softball team.

 Palomo noted that almost every school with a sponsored team is in the eastern half of the state.
 Maxwell — which combines with St. Patrick High School in North Platte for baseball — and Kearney are the two westernmost high school teams in the state.
 Each of the remaining 65 teams is located east of Kearney.

-Because the western half of Nebraska is almost exclusively Legion teams, the program has a massive impact on students’ ability to compete in those places — many of whom are multi-sport athletes.
+Because the western half of Nebraska is almost exclusively Legion teams, the program has a massive impact on students’ ability to compete there — many of whom are multi-sport athletes.